Community and Faith-Based Organizations

 With continuing reports of COVID-19 outbreaks at indoor gatherings, the Governor still strongly encourages religious leaders and communities to conduct services remotely.
 Alternatively, drive-in services are permitted.

-Phase 1 restricts indoor services to the lesser of 25% capacity or 200 individuals as long as 6 feet of distance is kept between people from different households.
-In-home services/counseling is restricted to no more than five individuals.
-Limitations on capacity does not include an organization's staff, but does include volunteers.
+Phase 2 still restricts indoor services to the lesser of 25% capacity or 200 individuals as long as 6 feet of distance is kept between people from different households.

 For a comprehensive set of COVID-19 resources, visit King County’s COVID-19 Community and Faith-based Organizations site.